 Cool roof surfaces can remain at markedly lower temperatures when exposed to solar heat compared to roofs constructed with traditional non-reflective roofing products.
 Tecta America professionals can help assess your needs depending on your building and its geographic location.

-The practice of placing windows or other openings and reflective surfaces so that during the day natural light provides effective internal lighting.
-Particular attention is given to daylighting while designing a building when the aim is to maximize visual comfort or to reduce energy use.
+Daylighting is the practice of placing windows or other openings and reflective surfaces so that natural light provides effective internal lighting during daylight hours.
+To maximize visual comfort and reduce energy use, special attention is given to daylighting while designing a commercial building.

 Green or Vegetative Roofs are composed of several layers including an underlying waterproofing system, soil media and vegetation.
 Benefits of this system include: lower energy costs, LEED recognition, air quality, reduced storm water runoff, and an extended roof life.

 A solar panel, also called a photo-voltaic module, is an assembly of photo-voltaic cells mounted in a frame work for installation.
 Photo-voltaic cells use sunlight as a source of energy and generate direct current electricity.